Senate Lobby Day – June 6, 2023

 There is a Statehouse Gift Shop on the ground floor of the statehouse where you can purchase Ohio memorabilia and other items.

-Meals: OEA will provide food for those attending the OEA Lobby Day training at 9:30 a.m. and lunch between 12:00 – 1:30 p.m.
-Dietary restrictions can be shared with OEA Staff when they follow up with you to confirm your participation.
+Meals: OEA will provide food for those attending the OEA Lobby Day training at 9:30 a.m.
+OEA will provide voucher cards for lunch on your own, to be picked up at registration.

 Restaurants: There are numerous restaurants in the immediate vicinity of the Statehouse.
 Meals are reasonably priced beginning at approximately $8.00.
 Please check online to determine if a restaurant will be open.